FrancisBanville/paleo-foodwebs/README.md

 # Paleo Food Webs

-This repo contains the code to clean and analyze paleo food webs in Morocco.
+This repo contains the code to clean and analyze paleo food webs in Morocco from the Fezouata Shale.

 ## Get started